Kotlin/kotlinx.serialization/docs/custom_serializers.md

 ### `Contextual` annotation

 When some runtime ambiguity involved, it's always better to be explicit about your intentions — especially in such a security-sensitive thing like a serialization framework.
-Therefore, to be able to use Context at runtime, you need to explicitly use special ContextSerializer — otherwise compiler will report you an error about missing serializer.
-To enable contextual serialization, simply use `@Serializable(with=ContextSerializer::class)` or `@Contextual` on a property with type which does not have default serializer.
+Therefore, to be able to use Context at runtime, you need to explicitly use special ContextualSerializer — otherwise compiler will report you an error about missing serializer.
+To enable contextual serialization, simply use `@Serializable(with=ContextualSerializer::class)` or `@Contextual` on a property with type which does not have default serializer.
 To be less verbose, it is also possible to apply this annotation on file — `@file:UseContextualSerialization(A::class, B::class)` instructs compiler plugin to use ContextSerializer everywhere in this file for properties of types `A` and `B`.
 It also can be used on type usages: `List<@Contextual MyDate>`.

-> In next releases, the same thing would be required for polymorphism and `PolymorphicSerializer`.
-Start using `@Polymorphic` right now!

 ### Example